GPVcode/Novilla/README.md

 - Use version control for tracking changes and collaboration.

 ## Support
-For queries or support related to this repository, contact the development team at [developer contact info].
+For queries or support related to this repository, contact the development team at gpvdev8@gmail.com.

-## License
-Licensed under [LICENSE NAME].
-See `LICENSE.md` for details.